History of higher education in the United States: Roman Catholic colleges and universities

 The first Catholic college in the United States was Georgetown University, founded in Georgetown (now Washington, D.C.).
 Some of the small colleges of the 19th century have become major universities and integrated into the mainstream academic community.

 The Association of Catholic Colleges and Universities was founded in 1899 and continues to facilitate the exchange of information and methods.
 Vigorous debate in recent decades has focused on how to balance Catholic and academic roles, with conservatives arguing that bishops should exert more control to guarantee orthodoxy.

 The orders of nuns, and some dioceses, founded numerous colleges for women.
 The first was the College of Notre Dame of Maryland, which opened elementary and secondary schools in Baltimore in 1873 and a four-year college in 1895.
 It added graduate programs in the 1980s that accepted men and is now Notre Dame of Maryland University.
 Another 42 women's colleges opened by 1925.
 By 1955, there were 116 Catholic colleges for women.
 Most—but not all of them—went co-ed, merged, or closed after 1970.

 Twenty-first century

 The twenty-first century has been characterized by the growth of for-profit higher education, including the continued evolution of online learning.
 By 2010, student enrollment had peaked, and enrollment at community colleges, for-profit colleges, regional institutions, and smaller colleges and universities began to drop.
 But online education, boosted by online program managers continued to grow.

 In 2020 and 2021, the federal government provided billions of dollars in relief to schools that suffered from the COVID-19 pandemic.

+A number of faculty and student worker strikes occurred in the 2020s, including Columbia University in 2021, the University of California System in 2022 and Rutgers in 2023.

+In 2024, students at more than 20 colleges staged protests about the genocide in Palestine, in some cases demanding that their schools divest in Israeli companies.
+At least 1000 students and faculty members were arrested.